dsa-ou/algoesup/docs/writing.md

 please let us know so that we can change `ruff`'s configuration.

 ### Basic constructs
-The DeepNote project you copied also includes the `allowed` linter, created by ourselves.
+The Deepnote project you copied also includes the `allowed` linter, created by ourselves.
 It checks whether your code only uses certain Python constructs.
 This gives you some reassurance that your code will be understood by a wide audience.